Bounds in simple hexagonal lattice and classification of 11-stick knots: Introduction

 \begin{theorem*} For any knot type $[K]$, $e_{sh}[K] < e_{L}[K]$, where $e_L$ and $s_{sh}$ are the edge lengths of $[K]$ in the cubic lattice and in the simple hexagonal lattice, respectively. \end{theorem*}

 In addition, we give a classification of the sh-lattice knots with stick number $11$.

 \begin{theorem*} The only non-trivial $11$-stick knots in the sh-lattice are $3_1$ and $4_1$. \end{theorem*}

-In this paper, we begin by discussing preliminary definitions and notation in \fullref{definitions} before moving into \fullref{primary tool}, where we discuss our primary tool: the linear transformation between the cubic lattice and simple hexagonal lattice.
+In this paper, we begin by discussing preliminary definitions and notations in \fullref{definitions} before moving into \fullref{primary tool}, where we discuss our primary tool: the linear transformation between the cubic lattice and simple hexagonal lattice.
 Then, in \fullref{upper bound results} we use this tool to find the upper bounds in the sh-lattice as described by the theorem and proposition above.
-Since $T$ cannot provide lower bounds for invariants in the sh-lattice in terms of the cubic lattice, we use different techniques to find lower bounds for the stick number and edge length in the sh-lattice in terms of those in the cubic lattice in \fullref{lower bound results}.
+We also find a lower bound of edge number in the sh-lattice in terms of the cubic lattice.
 Finally, \fullref{specific knots} is devoted to the classification of $11$-stick knots in sh-lattice, where we show that every non-trivial knot with $11$ sticks has to be either the trefoil knot, $3_1$, or the figure-eight knot, $4_1$.